cadebrown/ezc/docs/workflow.md

 # Workflow

-If you've installed EZC, you will want to start running it outside of the terminal.
+If you've installed EZC, you may want to start running it outside of the terminal.

 For this tutorial, I will use VSCODE.